8x8-mrochette/hub-take-home-exercise/readme.md

 ## Quick tips

 - Although we've plugged in SASS, you can write plain CSS if you prefer
 - As per the documentation for the API, you can use `fetch`.
-Free free to use whichever method you prefer (like axios) to retrieve the data for the given endpoints
+Feel free to use whichever method you prefer (like axios) to retrieve the data for the given endpoints
+- Although we require you to complete the 3 parameters for the exercise, feel free to add as much in here as you'd like.
+This is an opportunity for you to showcase what you can do, and it will help us understand where in the company we could best use your talents!